 World War II all but destroyed Ramen’s first wave of popularity in Japan.
 At the end of World War II, there were food shortages and famine.
 The government placed tight regulations on food supplies, and earning a profit via restaurants and pushcarts was strictly prohibited until 1949.

 Wheat flour made it onto the black market, and many of the country’s unemployed turned to hawking Ramen on the black market.
 Its kinda crazy to think that people went to jail for selling ramen.

 In 1958, Japan had a Ramen revolution.
-Instant noodles were invented by Momofuku Ando.
+Instant noodles invented by Momofuku Ando.
 He was a Taiwanese-Japanese heritage and the founder and chairman of Nissin Foods.
 Named greatest Japanese invention of the 20th century in a Japanese poll, instant Ramen allowed anyone to make an approximation of this dish by adding boiling water.

 The early ‘70s, the product, advertised as a nutritious meal to nuclear families, was targeted at middle-class women and children.